cjjin1/sawmill_distances/README.md

       - creating network dataset
   - Building the network dataset is done within ArcGIS Pro manually, not in the script
   - Inputs:
-      - Workspace (directory to store data)
+      - Workspace (FileGDB to store data)
       - Feature Dataset (Feature Dataset within a File GDB, must be created beforehand)
       - Roads Dataset (path to roads dataset created in roads_data_prep.py)
       - NFS Roads Shapefile (dataset of NFS roads)